Central Goldfields Art Gallery re-development

 - New loading dock for bus parking and exhibition deliveries

 Melbourne based architects Nervegna-Reed are undertaking the concept design plans.
-Redevelopment works will commence in October 2021 with the launch of the re-developed Gallery in winter 2022.
+Redevelopment works will commence in October 2021 with the launch of the re-developed Gallery scheduled for September 2022.

 During the re-development the Central Goldfields Art Gallery will be closed however, a variety of Gallery programs and services will continue to be offered throughout the Shire.
 Central Goldfields Shire Cr Grace La Vella said “it was exciting to see the redevelopment of one of the Shire’s most significant tourism assets move to the next stage.